 In fact my experience of packing up smoking gave me one of the clearest insights into the workings of the unconscious mind I’ve ever had.
 Conscious and unconscious are complimentary opposites.
 They are not so much conscious and unconscious, as spoken and unspoken, verbal and non-verbal, rational and emotional.
 You can work your way back to the unconscious by what the conscious mind is saying.
 You’ll find it is merely one half of a conversation.
 The other half is the unconscious.
-Consciousness is the ongoing answer to a question you had forgotten you asked.
+Consciousness is the answer to a question you had forgotten you had asked.

 So that’s what you do.
 You smoke.
 You observe.
 You interrogate every cigarette.
 You can read Allen Carr’s book while you do it.
 You deconstruct the process.
-And once you have brought the smoking bug fully into the conscious realm, that’s when you can give up.
+And once you have brought the smoking entity fully into the conscious realm, that’s when you can give up.

 The final act is to take a last cigarette and say goodbye to it.
 That’s why I’m so precise about the time.
 I lit my final cigarette at 25 past 2.
-I looked at it, I spoke to it, I breathed it, I lived it, I took it all in: the smell, the taste, the crackle of the paper, the hiss of the leaf, the red glow of the fire, the black of the ash, the grey of the smoke, observing every aspect of it, till it was all gone; after which I stubbed it out with a flourish at 2.30 precisely, saying my last goodbyes and knowing with absolute certainty that this was my final cigarette.
+I looked at it, I spoke to it, I breathed it, I lived it, I took it all in: the smell, the taste, the crackle of the paper, the hiss of the leaf, the red glow of the smouldering flame, the black of the ash, the grey of the smoke, observing every aspect of it, till it was all gone; after which I stubbed it out with a flourish at 2.30 precisely, saying my last goodbyes and knowing with absolute certainty that this was my final cigarette.

 That sounds easy, but it took around two months to get to this point.
 And while the final cigarette is burned into my memory, it was the one before which was the most significant.